mkner/robo-pid/docs/about.rst

 to the device or process plant as the current input signal without further iterative integration.

-In **Iterative Mode**, the PID timestep integrations are manually calculated and updated outsidethe controller in the algorithm that calls the PID controller for the output of the PID at the current timestep.
+In **Iterative Mode**, the PID timestep integrations are manually calculated and updated outside the controller in the algorithm that calls the PID controller for the output of the PID at the current timestep.